truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 ---
 title: "Using Administrator Logins"
-description: "Explains role-based administrator logins and related functions.
-Provides instructions on properly configuring SSH and working with the admin and root user passwords."
+description: "Explains role-based administrator logins and functions.
+Provides instructions on configuring SSH and working with the admin and root user passwords."
 weight: 5
 aliases:
  - /docs/scale/scaletutorials/credentials/rootlesslogin/
 tags:
 - 2fa
 - ssh
+keywords:
+- enterprise storage solutions
-- migrate
+- nas data storage
 ---

 The initial implementation of the TrueNAS SCALE administrator login permitted users to continue using the root user but encouraged users to create a local administrator account when first [installing SCALE]({{< relref "InstallingSCALE.md" >}}).